Why erythritol?

 Erythritol has been commercially produced for over 30 years as a natural alternative to sugar, but it wasn’t until Lakanto introduced the pairing with monk fruit that Monkfruit Sweetener became a true replacement.
 While there are many sources of the sweetener, we create ours from the fermentation of glucose and yeast.
 The bonding process with monk fruit occurs after fermentation occurs.

-Erythritol at a Glance
+Erythritol at a glance

-Erythritol is a byproduct of many fruits and vegetables
+NATURAL: Erythritol is a byproduct of many fruits and vegetables

-Provides sweetness without the high caloric output of sugar¹
+ZERO CALORIES: Provides sweetness without the high caloric output of sugar¹

-Unlike sugar, is not fermented by the human body, reducing likelihood of gas or laxation¹ ²
+HIGH DIGESTIVE TOLERANCE: Unlike sugar, is not fermented by the human body, reducing likelihood of gas or laxation¹ ²

-Smile!
+TOOTH FRIENDLY: Smile!
 The American Dental Association and FDA both support erythritol in place of sugar for dental health¹

-When bonded with monk fruit, it allows people to enjoy sweets without overconsuming sugar
+SWEET: When bonded with monk fruit, it allows people to enjoy sweets without overconsuming sugar

 How safe is erythritol?